mthomp35/jQuery-To-Do-List/README.md

 # jQuery-To-Do-List
- Simple To Do List built with jQuery
+ Simple To Do List built with HTML, CSS, and jQuery

  Features include:
  1. The user can add a new item to a list of items.